3marcusw/simplewhitecompact/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/7802430/5057922/27a1813e-6d15-11e4-87f9-fd9d461d7867.png)

 **Simple White X** is a revision of **Simple White** by Louis Chan made for compatibility with Firefox 40 and above, while retaining compatibility with Firefox 38 ESR.
-This theme awaiting full review and it is listed at  [addons.mozilla.org](https://addons.mozilla.org/addon/simplewhitex/).
+The last reviewed vesion is listed at   [addons.mozilla.org](https://addons.mozilla.org/addon/simplewhitex/).

 **Simple White** is a cross-platform Firefox theme that aims to simplify Firefox's appearance.
 With simplified color scheme and translucent tabs, **Simple White** delivers a clean and delightful experience of using Firefox.
 The theme is also hosted on [addons.mozilla.org](https://addons.mozilla.org/addon/simplewhite/).